- Apr 25th, 2021 Judith Quinn has has volunteered to assist us as the Coordinator for the town of Perrysburg.

 pleasure and it now contains East Otto.

-"pre-ancestry.com" web pages.
-Don't know how soon I will get to the Otto
+older "pre-ancestry.com" web pages.
+Don't know how soon I will get to

-the Rootsweb site because the Ancestry "banner" interferes with their
+not reside on the Rootsweb site because the Ancestry "banner" interferes

-display frames.
-The search engine was not finding them because they
+with their display frames.
+The search engine was not finding them

 - August 27th, 2015: Corrected Town Historian on for the town of Ashford.
 Verified researchers email address.
 Updated the link to ISTG on the "other helpful starters" page, removed broken link to "JustGeneology".